Profile: Yingluck Shinawatra

 Ms Yingluck was also seen to establish cordial ties with two key institutions, the royal palace and the military.

-But a rice subsidy policy, whereby her government bought rice from farmers at above market rates to boost rural incomes, hit Thailand's rice exports hard.'Rule of democracy'
+But a rice subsidy policy, whereby her government bought rice from farmers at above market rates to boost rural incomes, hit Thailand's rice exports hard.
+Her opponents said the programme was rife with corruption and many farmers were left out of pocket.Snap poll

-It was, however, a political amnesty bill that provided the trigger for protests.
+It was, however, the political amnesty bill that provided the trigger for protests which foreshadowed Ms Yingluck's demise.

 It proved unpopular with some of her traditional supporters, who argued it would allow those responsible for the deaths of civilian protesters in 2010 to go free.